Pumpkins are much more than a fun Halloween activity

 - 2 cups of quick cooking oatmeal

-- 4 cups of water, or 2 cups water & 2 cups of milk (if you’d like a creamier oatmeal)
+- 4 cups of water, or 2 cups water and 2 cups of milk (if you’d like a creamier oatmeal)

 - 1 (14 ounce) can of pumpkin puree, or 1 ¾ cup of roasted sugar pumpkin